 Wi-Fi calling, as well as many other miscellaneously malfunctioning features, can be easily repaired with a simple device reset.
 Older iPhones (with a home button) can be restarted by holding the button on the side of the device until a slider to “Power Off” appears.

-From here it’s just a matter of dragging the slider and wait for the phone to turn off (which will take about 30 seconds).
+From here it’s just a matter of dragging the slider and waiting for the phone to turn off (which will take about 30 seconds).
 Once the device has powered down, simply hold the side button again until the Apple logo displays on the screen, signaling the device’s restart.

-The newer iPhone version requires that you hold down one of the Volume buttons along with the side button to bring up the “Power Off” slider, then dragging it to power the device off.
+The newer iPhone version requires that you hold down one of the Volume buttons along with the side button to bring up the “Power Off” slider, then drag it to power the device off.
 Then reactivate it by holding down the side button to turn your phone back on.